"The Hunt" Is A Social Satire With A Rich, Bloody History

 Roth’s take on the humans-hunting-humans story sounds like something the characters in The Hunt would write about on their conspiracy theory message boards.
 In Hostel, it’s American tourists partying around eastern Europe who become victims of this diabolical plan.
 The Americans are happy to drink, smoke, and have a good time in Slovakia — occasionally at the expense of the local people — but when the party's over for them, the Americans just want to leave without consequence.
 The elite hunting club turns the tables on the tourists’ plans, revealing the Americans are not here to be entertained...they are the entertainment.

 Many Slovakians were angered by the film, which they believed hurt the image of their country.
-Roth, however, stated that Hostel was a criticism of the behavior of American tourists.
+Roth, however, stated that Hostel was a criticism of the behaviour of American tourists.

 "Americans do not even know that this country exists.
 My film is not a geographical work but aims to show Americans' ignorance of the world around them," Roth told the BBC.